Thank you for your continued support of our students and staff as we reset our expectations around phone use, uniform, and bathrooms.

 Kia ora whānau

-Thank you for your ongoing support in these challenging times.
+Thank you for your ongoing support in protecting our community.

 Ngā mihi nui Maria Potter Principal